 This is another document contained in the Nag Hammadi Library.
 I have saved the most bizarre for last.
 This is such a strange document that it is difficult to believe.
-While Clement of Alexandria quotes from an apparently "inspired" Gospel to the Egyptians, this is not the same document.
+This is not the same document that Clement of Alexandria quotes from as inspired.
 The long stretches of vowels were meant to be sounded out while reading, probably like secret code.
 [Brackets indicate holes and degradations in the manuscript where the translators have postulated the contents.]